 Elderflower promotes sweating to lower a fever and is anti-phlegm.
 Add elderflower in hot water and drink as a tea.
 If you don’t have a tea pot, you can always get these disposable tea bags.
 For more on tea and steeping times, please check out my coffee and tea page.

-As for supplements, aged garlic extract (you can get this at a vitamin shop) can reduce the severity and duration of colds and flu.
+As for supplements, aged garlic extract can reduce the severity and duration of colds and flu.
 And of course Vitamin C and Zinc (the elderberry above contains both) help speed up recovery of respiratory illnesses.

 I hope you find the right remedy for you and well wishes on a quick recovery!